Park Eun-bin: 2022–present: Winning grand prize, music releases and other projects

 In the same year, she starred in Extraordinary Attorney Woo, playing the titular role of Woo Young-woo, a lawyer who is an autistic savant.
 It was later revealed that the production team waited over a year for Park to take part in the drama, after she reportedly declined the role because she "felt like the series wasn't something that [she] should approach lightly".
 Nonetheless, this performance earned her acclaim from both critics and audiences.
 The drama, which aired on the new channel ENA, started with an audience rating of 0.9% and finished with 17.5% in Korea.
 The drama was a global success, ranking in the top 10 most watched non-English TV series on Netflix for 21 weeks.
 Park's compelling performance earned her international recognition, winning the Best Actor Award at the Asia Contents Awards and the Rising Star Award for TV at the Critics' Choice Awards' Asian Pacific Cinema & Television division.
 At the 59th Baeksang Arts Awards, Park was awarded the Grand Prize in Television.

 On January 4, 2024, Park released a digital single album Present ahead of her fan concert Eunbin Note: Diva, which would be held on January 6 and 7.
 On March 28, she released a new single "Kung Ddari Sha Bah Rah", which is a remake of music duo Clon's debut song.
 On September 8, Park released a digital single album To You, which was revealed during her second fan concert Eunbin Note: Bingo-on held on September 7.
 On November 1, she was cast in the Netflix superpower comedy series The Wonderfools alongside Cha Eun-woo.

 In 2025, Park starred as Jeong Se-ok in the drama Hyper Knife, portraying a brilliant neurosurgeon who turns to illegal operations after losing her medical license.
 The series, directed by Kim Jung-hyun and written by Kim Sun-hee, explores her complex relationship with her former mentor, played by Sul Kyung-gu.
+On September 6, Park held her third fan concert Eunbin Note: Hyper Day, before releasing the digital single album Piece by Piece on the following day.
+On December 14, she released a special single "A Melody in Snow".

+In 2026, Park has back to back drama releases.
+In May, Park starred in the Netflix superpower comedy series The Wonderfools.
+In July, Park starred in Spooky in Love, based on the 2011 film Spellbound, which tells the story of Cheon Yeo-ri, a chaebol heiress who can see ghosts and causes anyone she touches to see them as well.
+In commemoration of her 30th anniversary since debut, Park released a studio album Shooting My Love on September 4, ahead of her fourth fan concert Eunbin Note: Euniverse held on September 5.